-Inquiries of Management, the Internal Audit Function and Others within the Entity (Ref: Para.
+Enquiries of Management, the Internal Audit Function and Others within the Entity (Ref: Para.
 6(a))

 - A6.
-Much of the information obtained by the auditor's inquiries is obtained from management and those responsible for financial reporting.
-Information may also be obtained by the auditor through inquiries with the internal audit function, if the entity has such a function, and others within the entity. - A7.
-The auditor may also obtain information, or a different perspective in identifying risks of material misstatement, through inquiries of others within the entity and other employees with different levels of authority.
-For example: - Inquiries directed towards those charged with governance may help the auditor understand the environment in which the financial statements are prepared.
-ISA 2605 identifies the importance of effective two-way communication in assisting the auditor to obtain information from those charged with governance in this regard. - Inquiries of employees involved in initiating, processing or recording complex or unusual transactions may help the auditor to evaluate the appropriateness of the selection and application of certain accounting policies.
+Much of the information obtained by the auditor's enquiries is obtained from management and those responsible for financial reporting.
+Information may also be obtained by the auditor through enquiries with the internal audit function, if the entity has such a function, and others within the entity. - A7.
+The auditor may also obtain information, or a different perspective in identifying risks of material misstatement, through enquiries of others within the entity and other employees with different levels of authority.
+For example: - Enquiries directed towards those charged with governance may help the auditor understand the environment in which the financial report is prepared.
+ASA 2605 identifies the importance of effective two-way communication in assisting the auditor to obtain information from those charged with governance in this regard. - Enquiries of employees involved in initiating, processing, or recording complex or unusual transactions may help the auditor to evaluate the appropriateness of the selection and application of certain accounting policies. - Enquiries directed toward in-house legal counsel may provide information about such matters as litigation, compliance with laws and regulations, knowledge of fraud or suspected fraud affecting the entity, warranties, post-sales obligations, arrangements (such as joint ventures) with business partners and the meaning of contract terms. - Enquiries directed towards marketing or sales personnel may provide information about changes in the entity's marketing strategies, sales trends, or contractual arrangements with its customers. - Enquiries directed to the risk management function (or those performing such roles) may provide information about operational and regulatory risks that may affect financial reporting. - Enquiries direct to information systems personnel may provide information about system changes, system or control failures, or other information system-related risks. - A8.
+As obtaining an understanding of the entity and its environment is a continual, dynamic process, the auditor's enquiries may occur throughout the audit engagement.